onera/Maia/doc/developer_manual/algo_description/gindexer.rst

     GI = GIndexer(distri, idx, comm)

-The creation of the object will fail if any requested index outpass the bounds of the distribution.
+The creation of the object will fail if any requested index outpasses the bounds of the distribution.
 All other configurations are managed, including the following cases:

  - a process can request access to no indices, by providing an empty integer array;